 He said, the next time the guy comes, you don't want to get the police involved.

-You're only a bunch of kids, nobody's gonna care.
+They're only a bunch of kids.

 Yeah, probably two of them.

-He said, the next guy that comes over to you and says he wants you to help with the cat.
+He said, the next guy that comes over to you and says, he wants you to help with the cat.

 You take the cat.